-History of C programming language
+History of C Programming

 The C programming language is developed by Dennis Ritchie at AT&T Bell Laboratories in 1972.
 It is named C because many features of C were derived from an earlier language called B.

 The history of C language goes back to 1960’s, when a number of computer languages were being used for various purposes.
 COBOL (Common Business-Oriented Language) was being used for commercial purposes, FORTRAN (Formula Translation) was being used for scientific and engineering applications and so on.